bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 87°
-- clear sky
+- scattered clouds
-- 78% humidity
+- 77% humidity
-- 10 mph wind
+- 11 mph wind
 - 0.33 inches of precipitation in the past 24 hours

 ## Temperature History